 "When George talked about not seeing kids in his future, 'I would listen to him patiently and then finally step in and say, 'George, some astounding woman is going to know your socks off, end of story,'" eternal optimist Nick Clooney told People last summer.
 "And that's exactly what happened."

 Daughter Ella and son Alexander Clooney were born on June 6, about a month early—in either, depending on who you ask, the Lindo Wing at St. Mary's Hospital, where Kate Middleton has had all of her children, or in the equally exclusive-sounding Kensington Wing at London's Chelsea and Westminster Hospital.

 All went accordingly and, as George's rep said at the time, Amal and the babies were "healthy, happy and doing fine," while Clooney was "sedated and should recover in a few days."

 Alexander and Ella Clooney of Los Angeles, London and Lake Como have pretty much been living the high life ever since.
-(And will continue to do so, thanks in no small part to the $1 billion sale Clooney and his partners in Casamigos brokered for their high-end tequila brand last June, right around when the babies arrived.)
+(And will continue to do so, thanks in no small part to the roughly $1 billion sale Clooney and his partners in Casamigos brokered for their high-end tequila brand in June 2017, right around when the babies arrived.)

 Not putting on any airs about how much work caring for newborn twins would be, George and Amal hired super nanny Connie Simpson to help out early on, perhaps getting the recommendation from former satisfied clients Matt and Lucy Damon.
-All went so well that the Clooneys wholeheartedly endorsed Simpson's upcoming book The Nanny Connie Way: Secrets to Mastering the First Four Months of Parenting, which is due out in April.
+All went so well that the Clooneys wholeheartedly endorsed Simpson's book The Nanny Connie Way: Secrets to Mastering the First Four Months of Parenting.

 "If I were a baby, I would want Connie to be my Nanny," George and Amal said in a statement.
 "I want her to wrap me in a blanket and rock me to sleep.
 We loved having her as part of our family."